icebert04/icebert04.github.io/_posts/2017-11-11-my-purpose.md

 Did I really did my Purpose?
 I feel that there is something more..
 Each one of us has a gift.
 God gave me a gift being good in Personal Relationships.
 Some say it's a little bit intrusive but for me it is my way of helping and enlighting people with problems and insecurities to live a Happy Life.
 I may not be Perfect and still lack a lot of things but I am more than contented in life.

+That is why I created Friendillion...
+To gain more friends, To meet interesting inviduals and Learn from them, To maintain my Old friends, To add more adventures, and add more Spice in my life.
+Hopefully, this project will influence other people to live a Better Life by not closing their doors but rather open their gates of more friends